small log burner installed in a garden room office 3

 installing a stove in a tiny home

-Attach the wall band support bracket in position ready to accept the fist 500mm length of twin wall flue pipe.
+Mark the edge of the hole and drill with a 10mm drill and then cut out the hole using a jigsaw.
+Attach the wall band support bracket in position ready to accept the 500mm length of twin wall flue pipe.
 Firstly attach the single to twin adaptor to this length.
-You can assemble the single skin flue parts and offer everything up to make sure you position the twin wall at the correct height.
+You can assemble the single wall flue parts and offer everything up to make sure you position the twin wall at the correct height.

 Assemble the single wall parts and join each with a seal of fire cement and use a joint clip between each part also.
+Attach the trim plate or fill the visible void with the length of fire rope.

 Similar Posts